yash982000/Search-India-App-UI-Using-Flutter/README.md

 Preview for the same is shown below.

 ## Technologies Used
 Dart
 Flutter
-Visual Studio Coe
+Visual Studio Code

 ## Screenshots